jamtur01/puppet-boxcar/README.md

     path.

 3. Update the `boxcar_email` and `boxcar_password` variables in the `boxcar.yaml` file with
     your Boxcar connection details and copy the file to `/etc/puppet/`.
-An example file is included.
+You will need to have the Growl service enabled in Boxcar (see the `Add Services` screen on the Boxcar website).
+This service doubles as the API service.
+An example `boxcar.yaml` file is included.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`